-Coronavirus: First batch of Russian vaccine Sputnik V released in public, says report
+Coronavirus: ‘China acted in open manner over pandemic, saved millions of lives,’ says Xi Jinping

+Chinese President Xi Jinping on Tuesday said China acted in an “open and transparent manner” on the coronavirus outbreak and that it had taken concrete efforts that helped save tens of millions of lives around the world during the pandemic

+India on Tuesday reported a daily jump of 75,808 new coronavirus cases, taking its tally to 42,80,422.
+The toll rose by 1,133 to 72,775.
+As many as 33,23,950 people have recovered so far, pushing India’s recovery rate to 77.31%.
+The case fatality rate declined to 1.70%.
 India on Monday displaced Brazil to take the second place after the United States in terms of caseload.

-The first batch of Russia’s Sputnik V vaccine has been released in public, the country’s health ministry said on Monday.
+The first batch of Russia’s Sputnik V vaccine has been released in public, the country’s health ministry.
 Regional deliveries are expected to take place soon.

 Globally, the virus has infected 2.72 crore people, and 8.91 lakh have died due to it, according to Johns Hopkins University.
 Over 1.82 crore people across the world have recovered from the infection.